Aswinsaipalakonda/Demo-Site/README.md

 # Demo-Site
-This is a demo site 🙂 for tutions i no a small
+This is a demo site 🙂 for tutions i no